-UNITED NATIONS – Secretary-General Ban Ki-moon, U.S. Secretary of State Hillary Clinton and diplomats from many nations said Tuesday it's time for actions — not more words — to end sexual violence in war and include women in decisions on making, keeping and building peace.
+UNITED NATIONS – U.N.
+Secretary-General Ban Ki-moon, U.S. Secretary of State Hillary Rodham Clinton and diplomats from many nations said Tuesday it's time for actions — not more words — to end sexual violence in war and include women in decisions on peacemaking.

 The secretary-general warned that "resolution 1325 will never be implemented successfully until we end sexual violence in conflict."